Area 2: Getting Results—Evaluation

 Application Guidelines Evaluation Criteria

-• Discuss the measures your program tracks, including process measures, health outcome measures, and costs.
+• Discuss the measures your asthma care system tracks, including process measures, outcome measures, and costs.

-• Describe how you and your key partners in care delivery track asthma patients (e.g., through an asthma registry) to collect and analyze information on diagnoses, treatments, referrals, interventions, health care utilization, quality of life, and cost of care outcomes.
+• Describe how you and your partners follow asthma patients (e.g., in a registry) to collect and analyze information on diagnoses, treatments, referrals, interventions, health care utilization, quality of life, and cost of care outcomes, for example.

-• If you have data specific to the effectiveness of in-home environmental interventions, include this information.
+• If you have information specific to the effectiveness of interventions to address the indoor environmental determinants of health (IEDOH) in asthma, be sure to include this information.

 • Describe in detail any results you attribute to your environmental asthma management activities.